RebecaBaruch/weekly-planner-compass/README.md

 ### 🔑 Mandatory requirements
 <ul>
+     <li>You need to use the api to store the users</li>
+     <li>In the api you have all the content that you have to send in your request to the
+     backend</li>
     <li>You need to respect the specified colors.</li>
-    <li>Do not use external libraries like bootstrap, material-ui, tailwind and amongothers.</li>
     <li>Remember to make small commits within your develop.</li>
 </ul>

 ### 🔑  Additional Functionality (NOT MANDATORY)
 <ul>
-    <li>If you wish, you can make the screen responsive, but at this moment is notmandatory.</li>
+    <li>If you wish, you can make the screen responsive, but at this moment is not mandatory.</li>
     <li>You can use Sass, CSS pure, Less, styled-componets and css-module.</li>
 </ul>